Pierce Butler (Irish politician, born 1922)

-Pierce Butler (1 September 1922 – 20 February 1999) was a creamery manager and Fine Gael politician from County Tipperary in Ireland.
+Pierce Butler (1 September 1922 – 20 February 1999) was a creamery manager and Fine Gael politician.
 He was a senator from 1969 to 1982.

-Butler was born in Waterford in 1922, the son of the trade unionist John Butler, who later served as a Labour Party TD and Senator.
+Butler was born in Waterford in 1922, the son of the trade unionist John Butler, who later served as a Labour Party TD and senator.
 He moved to County Tipperary to become an assistant manager of Mitchelstown Creamery, and lived in Cahir, where he became active in a number of local organisations, including Macra na Feirme, and the Cahir Credit union.

 He married Eileen Sampson, whose brother was a member of Tipperary County Council, and became involved in the local Fine Gael party, using his business experience to help resolve the local party's financial difficulties.

-Butler was elected in 1969 to the 12th Seanad, on the Agricultural Panel, and was re-elect to the next three Seanads until he stood down at 1983 election to the 17th Seanad.
+Butler was elected in 1969 to the 12th Seanad, on the Agricultural Panel, and was re-elected three times until he stood down at 1983 election to the 17th Seanad.